 Section 24.
 Councilors.
-At each general election after the adoption, three councilors will be elected for four-year terms by position.
-The terms of councilors in office when this charter is adopted are the terms for which they were elected.
+A councilor serves a four-year term.
+Three councilors will be elected at each general election.
+The terms of councilors in office when this revised charter is adopted (2011) are the terms for which they were elected.

 Section 25.
 Mayor.
-At every other general election after the adoption, a mayor will be elected for a two-year term.
-The mayor in office when this charter is adopted is the term for which the mayor was elected.
+The mayor serves a four-year term.
+The mayor shall be elected at every other general election beginning with the 2012 general election.
+The term of the mayor in office when this charter revision is adopted is the term for which the mayor was elected.

 Section 26.
 State Law.
-City elections must conform to state law except as this charter or ordinances provide otherwise.
-All elections for city offices must be nonpartisan.
+City elections must conform to state law except as this charter or city ordinances provide otherwise.
+All elections for city office must be nonpartisan.